upenn-acg/gpudrano-static-analysis_v1.0/README.md

 # GPU Drano

-GPU Drano is a static analysis tool for finding [uncoalesced memory accesses](https://devblogs.nvidia.com/parallelforall/how-access-global-memory-efficiently-cuda-c-kernels/) in CUDA code.
+GPU Drano is a static analysis tool for GPU Programs.
+One of the analyses in GPU Drano is for finding
+[uncoalesced memory accesses](https://devblogs.nvidia.com/parallelforall/how-access-global-memory-efficiently-cuda-c-kernels/)
+in CUDA code.
+The other analysis supported by GPU Drano is analysis to prove block-size independence of GPU programs.

 Modern GPUs bundle threads into warps.
 All threads in a warp perform operations in lockstep.
 Memory accesses to different memory locations can be coalesced into a single load/store if the memory is adjacent or *close enough* in memory.
 When the memory accessed by a warp is far apart, multiple load/stores are required to complete the memory transaction, and we say the access is *uncoalesced*.

+A GPU kernel is said to be *block-size independent*, if modifying the block-size while keeping the total number of threads same, does not break the functionality of the program.
+This is essential for correct block-size tuning in GPU programs, which is often used to improve program performance.

+We have also implemented a dynamic analysis to identify uncoalesced accesses, which will be shared in a separate repository.

 ## Details
 ### Implementation